Mushet steel: Properties

-Use
+Significance

 Mushet steel was primarily used in machine tools due to its ability to retain its hardness at high temperatures.
 In 1894, Frederick Winslow Taylor conducted machining comparison tests between Mushet steel and high carbon tool steel.
 He found that it could cut 41 to 47% faster on hard tire steel forgings and approximately 90% faster on mild steels.
 He also found that if a stream of water was used as a cutting fluid the cutting speed could be increased by 30%.
 After Taylor's tests results were published Mushet and other self-hardening steels became popular in machine tools.
 Prior to Taylor's tests Mushet steel was often just used to increase the time between regrinds, take larger cuts, or machine harder materials.

 In 1899 and 1900, Taylor and Maunsel White were experimenting with hardening processes for Mushet steel and other self-hardening steels.
 They discovered if the steel is heated to near its melting point it creates a more durable metal.
 The metal will retain its hardness up to a red heat.
 This type of hardened self-hardening steel was the first high speed steel.